0xkheth/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: November 23, 2021 (Actual Date: December 7, 2021)

+**Today's Progress**: *Learned about and setup Git SSH*. **Made my first and second commit using CLI**.

+**Thoughts:** There's no reason to get frustrated that I couldn't work on my JavaScript course because I was learning how to use Git on Linux.
+It's something I had no idea how to do before but now I know how.
+I'm finding I need to constantly remind myself that growth can only happen through learning and it's supposed to feel uncomfortable.
+I'm looking forward to digging deep once again that the environment is setup.

+**Link to work:** N/A

 ### Day 14: November 22, 2021 (Actual Date: December 7, 2021)

 **Today's Progress**: *Setup optimal coding environment for deep work on a different machine* (Mac to Ubuntu). **Installed Git and learned how to use Git on CLI**.